 Aging in Place Allows for Socially Distant Visits

-In the midst of the COVID-19 pandemic, nursing homes in the U.S. restricted visitors, meaning that residents couldn’t see their loved ones for months.
+During the COVID-19 pandemic, nursing homes in the U.S. restricted visitors, meaning that residents couldn’t see their loved ones for months.
 The goal of the restrictions was to limit the transmission of the virus, but it also had severe social consequences.

 When an individual remains in their home, there is more opportunity for them to see family and friends at a safe distance.
-For example, adult children can sit on the porch of their parents’ home and visit with them through a window.
+For example, adult children can sit on the porch of their parent’s home and visit with them through a window.
 When the weather is nice, family and friends can visit and socialize in the person’s yard, wearing masks and keeping a safe distance apart.

 Potential Drawbacks of Aging in Place